Skjold-class corvette

 Skjold-class corvettes (skjold means "shield" in Norwegian) are a class of six light, superfast, stealth missile corvettes in service with the Royal Norwegian Navy.
 The boats were formerly classed as MTBs (motor torpedo boats) but, from 2009, the Royal Norwegian Navy has described them as corvettes (korvett) because their seaworthiness is seen as comparable to corvettes, and because they do not carry torpedoes.
 They were built at the Umoe Mandal yard.
-With a maximum speed of 60 knot, the Skjold-class corvettes were the fastest combat ships afloat at the time of their introduction.
+With a maximum speed of 60 knot, the Skjold-class corvettes were the fastest combat ships afloat at the time of their introduction., as of 2023 beaten by the Abu Dhabi MAR WP-18 Interceptor.

-Development and production

-The Skjold-class vessels began with the development of the Royal Norwegian Navy's "Project SMP 6081", and the first preproduction version was ordered on 30 August 1996.
-The first ship of its class, P960, was launched on 22 September 1998 and commissioned 17 April 1999.
-A Norwegian Parliamentary White Paper of 2001 recommended building five additional boats, and this was agreed to in 2002.
-Six Skjold-class vessels replaced the Royal Norwegian Navy's previous fourteen s.